enkidevs/curriculum/typescript/introduction/intro-typescript/typescript-dependencies.md

 ---
 ## Content

 Installing TypeScript is as easy as writing a line of code.
-Using Node's package manager, all you have to type is:
+Using NPM, all you have to type is:

 ```bash
 npm install -g typescript